 Unlike the Chinese Communist Party (CCP) that imprisons, tortures, and kills its citizens wantonly and for profit if they believe you’re falling out of line with the communist principles in regard to religion and belief, you can pretty much believe in whatever you want while in Taiwan.
 You can also own land and start a family with no interference from the state.

 Unlike the U.S., there are no second amendment rights to keep and bear arms, and citizens of Taiwan are largely prohibited from owning guns.
-Exceptions are made for fishermen and Taiwanese aborigines, who are allowed to possess rifles and shotguns for hunting.
+Exceptions are made for fishermen and aborigines, who are allowed to possess rifles and shotguns for hunting.
 Licenses and background checks are required and applicants must establish a genuine reason to possess a firearm such as hunting, fishing, pest control, and so on.
-Taiwan is generally an extremely safe country to visit and travel, with little in the way of extreme crime.
+Taiwan is generally an extremely safe country to visit and travel to, with little in the way of extreme crime.

-With strong and ever-increasing support from major global players like the U.S., Taiwan has exerted its will to remain independent.
+With strong and ever-increasing support from major global players like the U.S., the country has exerted its will to remain independent.
 The recent protests in Hong Kong have also played a role in awakening some of the citizens to the danger of ceding rights, any at all, to China.
 U.S. President Trump is considered the most pro-Taiwan president in history.

 The small nation offers a beacon of hope for the billions suffering under the communist dictatorship next door, as well as for the rest of the world, with its strong initiative and persistent stand on independence.
 The way Taiwan dealt with the CCP coronavirus pandemic is a shining example for other nations which should encourage them to do their own research and safeguard their own citizens, while courageously decoupling from communist China and its economy.